Omar Itani — Lebanon

 “In a way, what we are doing is creating a new system through our collaboration with the government, healthcare workers and the public.”

-Since its launch, Speetar has managed to grow its business through equity-free grants from various organisations, most recently $100k from the Islamic Development Bank.
-Looking forward, Aburawi is planning a $1m Series A funding round to further finance its growth.
+Since its launch, Speetar has managed to grow its business through equity-free grants from various organisations, including $100k from the Islamic Development Bank and $150k from the Islamic Development Bank.
+Looking forward, Aburawi is planning to raise $1.5m at a seed round to further finance its growth.

 As a doctor himself, Aburawi knows nothing can replace a face-to-face consultation, but in countries where health systems are strained and attending a clinic is either too risky or too expensive, he believes a set-up like Speetar offers a low-cost way to care for people in their homes.